-By: Steve Ford, WB8IMY, Editor, QST & Sean Kutzko, KX9X, ARRL Public Relations Manager
+By: Steve Ford, WB8IMY, Editor, QST & ARRL's Public Relations Staff

 When most hams think of Field Day, they automatically envision a stampede of activity on the HF bands.
 While this may be true, there is a gold mine of contact points on the bands above 30 MHz.
-ALL Class A and Class F stations are able to have a free VHF station to make extra QSOs towards their Field Day score.
+ALL "Class A" and "Class F" stations are able to have a free VHF station to make extra QSOs towards their Field Day score.

 Adding an experienced VHF team to your Field Day effort can pay big dividends.
 Many efforts to gain points from a VHF station in the past have not succeeded because the operating protocols on VHF are not known to hams who operate mostly HF, and they simply do not know where or when to transmit.
 This guide attempts to answer some basic questions about VHF operating so your club can utilize their VHF station to its maximum potential.